Villa Poppaea: Description

 Around the peristyle (21) painted in Fourth-Style stripes was the service area with workrooms and dormitories on the upper floor for slaves, a latrine, a kitchen and a lararium.
 In its southwest corner a tunnel descends from this area via a series of terraces to the ancient sea shore 14 m below.

 Some 40 marble sculptures were found, forming one of the most extensive collections of statues, busts and other marble ornaments known in the entire region.
 Among these was a group of centaurs and centauresses found in the west portico facing the north garden.
 Many of them also served as fountains and were intended to surround the pool but were found away from their proper position.

 Mosaic floor pavements occur throughout the Villa.

-Like everywhere else in the region the villa was damaged in the earthquake of AD 62 and renovation and repairs were still being made until its last moments as, for example, some of the columns were found dissembled and garden sculptures away from their proper location indicates.